davidhilpert/davidhilpert.github.io/_pages/about.md

   - /about.html
 ---

 I am a data scientist at the [FUNKE Mediengruppe](https://www.funkemedien.de/de/).
 Previously, I worked as a researcher at the [University of Mannheim](https://www.uni-mannheim.de/gess/), where I earned a PhD in Political Science.
-In my [doctoral thesis](https://madoc.bib.uni-mannheim.de/63025/) I employ stochastic models of strategic decision-making to study governmental litigation at international courts, while my research interests also cover the everyday decision-making of ordinary people.
+In my [doctoral thesis](https://madoc.bib.uni-mannheim.de/63025/) I employ stochastic models of strategic decision-making to study governmental litigation at international courts.
+Also, my research interests cover the everyday decision-making of ordinary people.
 My research has been published at renowned peer-reviewed journals.
 Methodologically, I am interested in text-as-data and NLP, machine learning, and causal inference.